nicolascruzdandrea/nicolascruzdandrea/README.md

 ---

 Thanks for visiting my profile!
 If you're interested in collaborating, exchanging ideas, or just chatting about data, feel free to reach out 🚀

+---

+*Turning data into decisions — and decisions into impact.*